haydaramru/EMOvest/README.md

 ## Getting Started

-This project is a starting point for a Arduino IDE application.
+This project is a starting point for an Arduino IDE application.